Prepping for pallet shipping can be tricky to master, especially if you are new to pallets!

-However, before you contact a courier to deliver goods on your behalf, there are a few things you need to know.
+Before reaching out for help from a pallet courier to deliver your goods, there are a few things you should know.

 How To Pack A Pallet

 Firstly, to pack a pallet properly, remember to maximise your space (use this well).

 To do this, be sure to invest in some additional packing materials as these will help eliminate gaps inside boxes - so there's no room for damage!

 Also, think carefully about where you place your items; This should be done in a certain way to avoid squashing anything underneath.

 Gather the heaviest - not necessarily the largest - boxes and load them to the pallet first.
 Placing these at the bottom of your pallet will reduce the risk of your items arriving damaged.